xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 Once you have your password set, you need to send one or two commands to enable SSHD, depending on what your goal is.

-To enable SSHD, and allow incoming SSH connections, type the following command (you also may need to provide your password due to running the command with sudo):
+To enable SSHD, and allow incoming SSH connections, type the following command (you also may get a prompt asking for your password due to running the command with sudo):

 ```txt
 sudo systemctl start sshd
 ```

 "[sudo](https://en.wikipedia.org/wiki/Sudo)" is a command in Linux that basically says "run the following command as a different user".
 By default, it will run the command as the "root" user.
 This is pretty much the equivalent of running a command as an administrator in Windows.  "systemctl" talks to software known as [systemd](https://en.wikipedia.org/wiki/Systemd).
-Systemd does a lot of things that I won't go into in this article, but in this case, it is controlling a service or daemon.  "start" starts the service, and "sshd" is the name of the service to start.
+Systemd does a lot of things that I won't go into detail here, but in this case, it is controlling a service or daemon.  "start" starts the service, and "sshd" is the name of the service to start.

 To stop the SSHD service, the command becomes: